A4E welcomes the “Joint European Roadmap towards lifting COVID-19 containment measures”, adopted on 15 April by the European Commission and Council.

 Measures must be based on scientific evidence and a robust risk assessment.
 They must also be proportionate, temporary in nature and clearly linked to the COVID-19 pandemic.
 Measures must be evaluated on a continuous basis through a robust and agile review process to ensure continued effectiveness in reducing the risk of virus transmission — and the proportionality of risk level vs. implemented measures.

-In line with aviation security methodology, our goal must be to identify and address a potential risk of transmission as early as possible in the aviation transportation journey.
+In line with aviation security methodology, our goal must be to identify and address the potential risk of transmission as early as possible in the aviation transportation journey.
 COVID-19 controls must take place when passengers arrive at their departure airport to reduce the transmission risk both at the departure and arrival airports and onboard the aircraft.
 National authorities would need to be accountable for this.
 COVID-19 checks should use the best available health checks — today these are temperature checks.
 This process also requires passengers to play their part and follow the recommendations given by authorities, i.e. to wear their own face mask/covering throughout their journey.

-The use of passenger data, for instance based on Passenger Name Records (PNR) or via specific apps, will also enable health authorities to identify passengers efficiently and interrupt infection chains.
+The use of passenger data, for instance, based on Passenger Name Records (PNR) or via specific apps, will also enable health authorities to identify passengers efficiently and interrupt infection chains.
 A4E airlines call for global coordination and harmonisation on contact-tracing apps and processes, in order to establish compatible, risk-based and time-limited procedures.

 4. Social distancing throughout the customer journey is unnecessary and ineffective.